josmar-crwdstffng/angular/aio/tools/README.md

 to the core Angular libraries.

 In order to build, run and test these examples independently we need to install dependencies into their sub-folder.
-Also there are a number of common boilerplate files that are needed to configure each example's project.
+Also there are a number of common boilerplate files that are needed to configure the project for each example.
 We maintain these common boilerplate files centrally to reduce the amount of effort if one of them needs to change.

 This `examples` tool folder contains three utilities: